 What are tumors?

 A tumor often begins when the DNA of healthy cells is damaged, causing the cells to change and grow out of control, forming a mass.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body, called metastasis, if it is not found early and treated.
-A benign tumor means the tumor can grow but will not spread to distant sites.
+A benign tumor means the tumor can grow but will not spread to distant places in the body.

 About desmoid tumors